trivedisorabh/ferris/README.md

 <hello-world></hello-world>
 ```

-## Linting with ESLint, Prettier, and Types
+## Linting with ESLint, Prettier, Stylelint and Types

 To scan the project for linting errors, run